Ashley Alexiss Sizzles In Red Lingerie: ‘Now That I Have Your Attention’

 Ashley’s photo showed her looking quite glamorous.
 Her blond tresses were styled in a gorgeous updo.
-The style incorporated some bouncy curls on Ashley’s locks and a few loose tendrils that beautifully framed her face.
+The style incorporated some bouncy curls and a few loose tendrils that beautifully framed her face.

-It appeared that Ashley was sitting on a soft purple couch in a spot that had a yellow wall behind it.
+It appeared that Ashley was sitting on a soft purple couch with a yellow wall behind it.
 The snap was taken at an angle and highlighted the 29-year-old beauty’s luscious curves.

 A sexy piece of lingerie adorned her voluptuous physique.
-The unfastened straps of the red, lacy garment hung loosely over Ashley’s arms.
-She held the loose fabric in place to tantalizingly cover her breasts, leaving plenty of deep cleavage visible.
+The unfastened straps of the lacy red garment hung loosely over Ashley’s arms.
+She held the fabric in place to cover her breasts, leaving plenty of deep cleavage visible.

 Ashley leaned forward slightly and had her arms crossed and resting on her thigh.
-This position happened to obscure the model’s midriff.
-However, a touch of the bright fabric could be seen following her hourglass curves along her waist, hips, and booty.
+This position obscured the model’s midriff.
+However, a touch of the bright fabric could be seen on her hourglass curves along her waist and hips.

 View this post on Instagram